 Our CEO provides strategic direction for our company, including with regard to compensation matters.
-During 2020, our CEO met periodically with the compensation committee and the compensation committee's independent compensation consultant to discuss proposed amendments to our executive compensation program, to discuss the 2020 Executive Bonus Plan, to evaluate the performance of the other NEOs, and to make recommendations regarding the form and amount of any changes to the compensation opportunities for the other NEOs.
-The ultimate decisions in 2020 regarding NEO compensation were, however, made by the compensation committee.
+During 2021, our CEO met periodically with the compensation committee and the compensation committee's independent compensation consultant to discuss proposed amendments to our executive compensation program, to discuss the 2021 Executive Bonus Plan and 2021 Business Area Bonus Plan, to evaluate the performance of the other NEOs, and to make recommendations regarding the form and amount of any changes to the compensation committee.
 Our CEO did not participate in our compensation committee's deliberations or voting on his compensation.
-Our CEO met with the compensation committee to review the structure of our 2021 executive compensation programs and to make recommendations regarding the form and amount of any changes to the compensation opportunities for the other NEOs.
-Our CEO did not and will not participate in our compensation committee's deliberations or voting on his compensation.
+Our CEO met with the compensation committee to review the structure of our 2022 executive compensation programs and to make recommendations regarding the forthe other NEOs.
+Our CEO did not, and will not, participate in our compensation committee's deliberations.